Regulation on Sexual and Gender-Based Harassment and Other Forms of Interpersonal Violence - Interim

 • Whether the conduct unreasonably interfered with the Complainant’s educational or work performance and/or University programs or activities; and

-• Whether the conduct implicates concerns related to academic freedom or protected speech
+• Whether the conduct implicates concerns related to academic freedom or Constitutionally-protected speech.

-9.7.
+9.5.
 Complicity.
-Complicity is any act taken with the purpose of materially or substantively aiding, facilitating, promoting or encouraging the commission of an act of Prohibited Conduct by another person
+Complicity is any act taken with the purpose of materially or substantively aiding, facilitating, promoting or encouraging the commission of an act of Prohibited Conduct by another person.

 10. Violations of Law.